Why Marriage and Health?

 - How do spouses influence each other’s health behaviors – like exercise, healthy eating, smoking, and drinking?

-- How does being in a straight or same-sex marriage matter in terms of health and relationships?
+- How does being in a heterosexual or same-sex marriage matter in terms of health and relationships for men and women?

-- Policies that result in more health-promoting behavior, more effective partner participation in health care, and more efficient use of health care systems – which will each have the potential to reduce health care costs and improve the health and well-being of individuals and couples.
+- Development of policies and programs that result in more effective partner participation in health care and more efficient use of health care systems – which will have the potential to reduce health care costs and improve the health and well-being of individuals and couples.

 - Better training for doctors and other health care professionals on how to help spouses and partners support each other through illness or injury

-This project is supported by a Robert Wood Johnson Foundation Investigator Award in Health Policy Research awarded to Dr. Debra Umberson.
-Dr. Umberson is a professor of sociology at the University of Texas at Austin.
-She has a long-standing commitment to understanding and promoting the benefits of relationships for the health and well-being of all Americans.
+This project is supported by a Robert Wood Johnson Foundation Investigator Award in Health Policy Research awarded to Dr. Debra Umberson (for the in-depth interview research) and a grant from the National Institute on Aging (for the health diary research; NIA grant #R21AG044585).
+Dr. Umberson has a long-standing commitment to understanding and promoting the benefits of relationships for the health and well-being of all Americans.
 For more information about Dr. Umberson and research visit: http://www.utexas.edu/cola/depts/sociology/faculty/dju